 We provide a central hub of resources and information helping women to navigate life on the outside.

-Job Training - Find programmes that provide education and job skills they need to return to the work and access employment and self-employment opportunities.
+Job Training - Find programmes that provide education and job skills they need to return to work and access employment and self-employment opportunities.

 Housing and Social benefits - Applying for benefits, getting information on housing, and rehab centres that are open to formerly incarcerated people.